 Your gift to WMF’s Jewish Heritage Program ensures that Jewish heritage around the globe is preserved and celebrated.

 Subotica Synagogue is a remarkable example of art nouveau ecclesiastical architecture.
 Its interior is as impressive as its exterior, featuring art nouveau paintings, carved and molded finishes, and Zsolnay ceramic work.
-Through the Jewish Heritage Program, WMF has repaired the roof and restored three of the four exterior facades.
-Work continues on the remaining façade.
+Through the Jewish Heritage Program, WMF has repaired the roof and restored the facades.

 The sixteenth-century Split Synagogue is a testament to the once-thriving Jewish community in this vibrant Croatian city.
 In 2014 WMF restored and replaced damaged shutters, repointed the façade, and repaired water-damaged surfaces within the sanctuary.
 This video offers a brief history of the site and details the restoration efforts there.